 This is what the very familiar words of St. John, chapter three, verse sixteen mean.
 It is not our work of believing that saves us and gives us eternal life.
 No, my dear friends, as the final verse of today's pericope states, our righteous deeds have been done in Lord God.
 Any good works we possess, especially the good work of faith, is a gift of the Lord God.
 We have these gifts because the Lord God gave them to us.
-We have righteousness because we are clothed, through the waters of Holy Baptism, we the righteous deeds that our Lord + Jesus, the Lord God and man, who came down from Heaven to make us His people.
+We have righteousness because we are clothed, through the waters of Holy Baptism, we have the righteous deeds that our Lord + Jesus, the Lord God and man, who came down from Heaven to make us His people.
+We are clothed in His righteousness through the waters of Holy Baptism.

-The best news is that this promise of eternal life is for all those in the world who believe in Him the Lord + Jesus.
-The Epistle from the tenth Chapter of the Book of the Acts of the Apostles is another sermon of St. Peter, after he had met Cornelius and his family believed in the Lord + Jesus, and were baptized.
+The best news is that this promise of eternal life is for all those in the world who "believeth on Him"-the Lord + Jesus.
+The Epistle from the tenth Chapter of the Book of the Acts of the Apostles is another sermon of St. Peter, after he had met Cornelius, and he and his entire family believed on the Lord + Jesus, and were baptized.
 The Epistle declares that salvation is not just for the Jews, but for all the world.
 Our Lord and Savior did not just die for the Jews.
-He did not just atone for the sins of those who believe in Him.
+He did not just atone for the sins of those who believeth on Him.
 He atoned for the sins of the whole world.
-He did this so that whoever believes in Him should not perish eternally in Hell, but have eternal life.
+He did this so that whoever believeth on Him should not perish eternally in Hell, but have eternal life.
 This is the good news for us poor, miserable sinners, who are not born of Jewish blood.
 Salvation is for both Jews and Gentiles alike.

 The Holy Ghost was poured out upon the Apostles on the Day of Pentecost, but all the Jews and Proselytes who had come to Jerusalem for the Feast, also received the Holy Ghost through repentance and Holy Baptism.
 From these believing Jews, the Church also spread to the Gentile world, and into all the world.
-So that all the world who believes on the Lord + Jesus through the work of the Holy Ghost working in those who confess their sins and cling in faith to the Lord + Jesus for the forgiveness found through Him, might have everlasting life.
+So that all the world who believeth on the Lord + Jesus through the work of the Holy Ghost working in those who confess their sins and cling in faith to the Lord + Jesus for the forgiveness found through Him, might have everlasting life.
 The Spirit of the Lord fills the world.
 Let us be glad and rejoice that He has enlightened us with faith, and made us citizens of Heaven.
 For through Holy Baptism, He has created faith in us to believe on the Lord + Jesus as our one and only Savior.
-He has clothed us with our Lord's righteousness, therefore, my dear friends, our sins have been covered over and we are free from sin.
-In the Name of our Lord + Jesus Christ.
+The Father has given us His Son through the work of the Holy Ghost.
+We are now clothed with our Lord's righteousness through faith.
+Therefore, my dear friends, our sins have been covered over, and we are free from sin.
+In the Name of our Lord + Jesus, the Christ.
 Amen.